 This is one of the best things to do near Honolulu (and there is a gorgeous beach called Eternity Beach nearby)!

-Honolulu Botanical Gardens
+21. Peruse the Honolulu Botanical Gardens

-The specific location of gardens greatly influences the type of plants and trees you can see there.
 The Wahiawa Botanical Garden, for example, is situated on a high plateau with milder temperatures, so it boasts lush greenery and a variety of vibrant flowers.

 On the other hand, the Koko Crater Botanical Garden is known for its hot climate resulting in cacti and shrubs growing there.

-There are a few more names on this list of Honolulu Botanical Gardens like Foster Botanical Gardens, the Liliʻuokalani Botanical Garden, and the Lyon Arboretum (run by University of Hawaiʻi – Manoa).
+There are a few more names on this list of Honolulu Botanical Gardens like Foster Botanical Gardens, the Liliʻuokalani Botanical Garden, and the Lyon Arboretum (run by the University of Hawaiʻi – Manoa).

 Consider researching and making a plan to visit them one by one if you have the time!